zelell1/labwork4_466461/docs/README.md

 ## Overview

 This library provides a set of classes for handling geometric operations for four common shapes: Circle, Square, Rectangle, and Triangle.
 With these classes, you can easily calculate properties such as area, perimeter (or circumference in the case of a circle), and more.
+To make changes to the library, the program must pass all tests.

 ## Installation